| LAW ENFORCEMENT, RULES OF THE ROADOverview. The majority of roadways along the TransAmerica Trail are seldom patrolled because of

 are adopted, it is likely that the behavior of bicyclists will be most closely tied to

+common sense or gut feelings about the rules of the road.
+Police Interviewed.
 Local law enforcement officials were surveyed after the event to learn their

 reaction to the bicycling traffic.
 In general, officials stated visiting cyclists had